 About the Fellowship

 The mission of this 2-year Fellowship is to train scholars and future leaders in academic biomedical ethics.
 Fellows will participate fully in the life of the Department of Medical Ethics and Health Policy, which is among the world’s leading bioethics departments.
 They will have full access to the intellectual resources of the larger Penn community.
-Fellows will receive a generous annual stipend, benefits, full tuition for a master’s degree in bioethics, and funds for academic books and travel.
+Fellows will receive a generous annual stipend, benefits, and funds for academic books and travel.
+In addition, depending on their career goals and prior training, fellows may receive tuition towards course work or a Masters degree in bioethics.
 Steven Joffe, MD, MPH directs the Fellowship.

 The Fellowship Experience

-- Mentored research: Working with one or more faculty mentors, Fellows conduct original research intended to lead to the publication of at least 2 manuscripts in top-tier peer-reviewed journals.
+- Mentored research: Working with one or more faculty mentors, Fellows conduct original empirical and/or conceptual research intended to lead to the publication of at least 2 manuscripts in top-tier peer-reviewed journals.

-- Master’s degree in bioethics: Depending on their prior education and academic and professional goals, some fellows pursue a Master of Science in Medical Ethics (MSME) or a Master of Bioethics (MBE) degree.
-Information about both degree programs is available at http://medicalethics.med.upenn.edu/education.
+- Master of science degree in bioethics: Depending on their prior education and academic and professional goals, some fellows pursue a Master of Science in Medical Ethics (MSME) degree.
 Regardless of whether they pursue a degree, all fellows participate in a weekly core bioethics proseminar led by the Fellowship Director and other faculty.

 - Department seminars: Fellows will participate in and present work at department seminars, including sessions focused on works-in-progress and presentations by department and affiliated faculty.